dylanbc1/parkinson-IA/README.md

-# parkinson-IA
+# Parkinson AI
-This is a Parkinson project developed using IA.
+This is a Parkinson project developed using AI.